lucagobbi/sticktogetthere/README.md

 path\to\venv\Scripts\Activate.ps1
 ```

-Once you're working in the venv install there all the requirements:
+Once you're working in the venv, install there all the requirements:

 ```
-pip install -r requirements.txt
+pip install -r path/to/requirements.txt
 ```

 Now, before launching Django, you have to change some paramters in the code to make it work in your environment.